 ‘At the end of the day, though, the rewards do outweigh the hard stuff.
 As a parent you get a lot of love back and Jack does have a particularly good sense of humour.
 As a family we have a really tight bond – everything is out in the open and we all know each other really well.’

-- In 2009, 3.4% of Australian children aged 0-4, and 8.8% of children aged 5-14, were living with disability, including chronic illness, intellectual or physical disability.
+- In 2009, 3.4% of Australian children aged 0-4 years, and 8.8% of children aged 5-14 years, were living with disability, including chronic illness or intellectual or physical disability.
 The percentage is higher in Indigenous communities.

-- 64% of the disabilities referred to movement, self-care, schooling or communication (known as core activity restrictions).
+- Over two-thirds (64%) of the disabilities are related to movement, self-care, schooling or communication (known as core activity restrictions).

-- Most parents adapt successfully to parenting a child with disability, seeing their child as a positive contributor to the family and as a source of happiness.
+- Most parents adapt successfully to parenting a child with disability and see their child as a positive contributor to the family and as a source of happiness.